NicolasChoukroun/Kryptofranc/kryptofranccore/INSTALL.md

-Building kryptoFranc
+Building Kryptofranc
 ================

-See doc/build-*.md for instructions on building the various elements of the KryptoFranc reference implementation of kryptoFranc.
+See doc/build-*.md for instructions on building the various elements of the KryptoFranc reference implementation of Kryptofranc.